Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl

 “The MAGA base will just not vote for him after what he did with respect to election integrity and two horribly run elections, for President and then two Senate seats,” Trump said.
 “But some good Republican will run, and some good Republican will get my endorsement, and some good Republican will WIN!”

-Trump’s political action committee commissioned a poll claiming that with Trump’s endorsement, Perdue could beat Kemp in a Republican primary.
+Trump’s political action committee commissioned a poll that with Trump’s endorsement, he could beat Kemp in a Republican primary.
 The former president added fuel to that fire at a Sept.
 25 rally in Perry, Georgia, when he pointed out Perdue among a clutch of party leaders.

 “Are you running for governor, David?”
 Trump asked.
 “Did I hear he’s running?”